operator-framework/operator-sdk/website/content/en/docs/ansible/development-tips.md

 ---
-title: Getting started with the k8s Ansible modules
-linkTitle: K8S Ansible Modules
+title: Development Tips
-weight: 3
+weight: 12
 ---

 This document provides some useful information and tips for a developer